hiimbex/building-your-first-github-app/README.md

 Now that the label exists, you can program your app to use the REST API to [add the label to any newly opened issue](/v3/issues/labels/#add-labels-to-an-issue).

-We already know that Probot handles the authentication side of things, but what Probot also does is pass in an authenticated octokit instance in the form of `context.github` that allows you to utilize GitHub's REST API.
+We already know that Probot handles the authentication side of things, but what Probot also does is pass in an authenticated Octokit instance in the form of `context.github` that allows you to utilize GitHub's REST API.

 Now we can copy this code into our `index.js`:
 ```js